 Editor’s note: This article is an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
 For the full guide to building a high-performing, agile software team, pick up your free copy!

-A product backlog is the culmination of feedback from multiple sources, like the development team, prospects, management, marketing and, most importantly, your customers.
+A product backlog is the culmination of feedback from multiple sources, like the developers, prospects, management, marketing and, most importantly, your customers.
 It’s your job to take in that feedback, prioritize it, manage it, and work it into the future of your product.

 But is it easy?
 No. By sticking to a few product backlog best practices, it can get a lot simpler.

 Why does it matter?
 A (well-managed) backlog leads to more productive and more meaningful work.
 The result is a better product that your customers actually want to buy.